sourcegraph/sourcegraph-public-snapshot/client/jetbrains/README.md

 ![Example of using code autocomplete](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/AutoCompletion_IntelliJ_SS.jpg)

-## 🍳 Built-in recipes
+## 🍳 Built-in commands

-Select the recipes tab or right-click on a selection of code and choose one of the `Ask Cody > ...` recipes, such as:
+Select the commands tab or right-click on a selection of code and choose one of the `Ask Cody > ...` commands, such as:

 - Explain code
 - Generate unit test
 - Generate docstring
 - Improve variable names
-- Translate to different language
-- Summarize recent code changes
-- Detect code smells
+- Smell code
-- Generate release notes

-_We also welcome also pull request contributions for new, useful recipes!_
+_We also welcome also pull request contributions for new, useful commands!_

 ## Feedback